imixs/imixs-cloud/README.md

 ### Directories

-The management node has the following directory structure located in the manager home directory to setup and run the Imixs-Workflow-Cloud and its services.
+The management node has the following directory structure located in the manager home directory to setup and run the Imixs-Cloud and its services.

 	/-
 	 |+ management/